Freely-Given-org/BibleOrgSys/README.md

 1. C or Rust functions for CPython
 2. Python compilers such as PyPy or Py2Exe or PyInstaller
 3. A stand-alone Rust or Golang (Go) Bible compiler (to build to our internal Bible format)

+## To Do (May 2025)

+1. We have some functions beginning with 'make' and others with 'create'.
+We probably need to choose one.